nutdisorn/engineer_profile/README.md

-# This is my first engineer_profile taking a challenge.
+# This is my first engineer_profile.
+Taking a challenge at Cookpad.
-Sorry for any inconvenience.
+I do apologize with any messed stuff here.
+Sorry for any inconveniences.